-Global sustainability is term that is thrown about quite a bit these days.
-The idea of creating greater and more efficient methods of energy consumption, waste management, water conservation, pollution control and more are at the forefront of today’s international research.
+Global sustainability is a term that is thrown about quite a bit these days.
+The idea of creating greater and more efficient methods of energy consumption, waste management, water conservation, pollution control, and more are at the forefront of today’s international research.
 While an overarching focus on these goals is certainly admirable, it would seem that sustainability on a smaller scale just might be the key to seeing a broader change.
 At least that’s the hope of Stephen Goldsmith, Director of The Center for the Living City and Associate Professor of the Department of City and Metropolitan Planning at the University of Utah.

-Goldsmith, along with 12 students from the College of Architecture and Planning, were given the opportunity to visit Curitiba, Brazil this year as part of the university’s Study Abroad program.
+Goldsmith, along with 12 students from the College of Architecture and Planning, was given the opportunity to visit Curitiba, Brazil this year as part of the university’s Study Abroad program.
 The trip, which lasted for 10 days, gave Goldsmith and his students the opportunity to see one of the world’s most successfully sustainable cities in action, as well as the chance to speak with those who helped to create the programs that keep the city running so smoothly.

 This trip marks the second year that Goldsmith has been able to take students on a tour of Curitiba, a city famous for its innovations in transportation, waste management, and sustainable urban development.
 Not only did it provide students the opportunity to see these revolutionary sustainable metropolitan programs, but also to meet some of the great minds behind them including the leadership of Curitiba housing program Companhia de Habitação Popular de Curitiba (COHAB), as well as La Urbanización de Curitiba (URBS), the revolutionary transit system pioneered by former Mayor of Curitiba, Jaime Lerner.

-Throughout the trip COHABAR and URBS provided transport in for students to tour some of the most difficult to develop areas of the city, and gave presentations with experts available for questioning.
+Throughout the trip, COHABAR and URBS provided transport in for students to tour some of the most difficult to develop areas of the city and gave presentations with experts available for questioning.